GSA/asis/README.md

 ## Contribute to the code

-The server code that runs the image search component of [DigitalGov Search](http://search.digitalgov.gov) is here on Github.
+The server code that runs the image search component of [Search.gov](https://search.gov/) is here on Github.
 [Fork this repo](https://github.com/GSA/oasis/fork) to add features like additional datasets, or to fix bugs.

 ### Ruby